apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    ========== =================================================================
    ``global`` Re-use sessions from a global pool of all server sessions.
    ``thread`` Re-use sessions from a per-thread pool.
+   ``hybrid`` Try to work as a global pool, but release server sessions to the
+              per-thread pool if there is lock contention on the global pool.
    ========== =================================================================

+   Setting :ts:cv:`proxy.config.http.server_session_sharing.pool` to global can reduce the number of connections to origin for some traffic loads.
+However, if many execute threads are active, the thread contention on the global pool can reduce the lifetime of connections to origin and reduce effective origin connection reuse.

+   For a hybrid pool, the operation starts as the global pool, but sessons are returned to the local thread pool if the global pool lock is not acquired rather than just closing the origin connection as is the case in standard global mode.

 .. ts:cv:: CONFIG proxy.config.http.attach_server_session_to_client INT 0
    :overridable: